Portavion/brainz/3-resources/climbing/Emil finger health routine.md

 Use 40% of max hang weigth for each grip type.

 ## Grips
-- Half Crimp
+### Half Crimp
+6 cycle of 10s on and 20s off
-- 3 Finger drag
+### 3 Finger drag
+6 cycle of 10s on and 20s off
-- Front 2-finger drag
+### Front 2-finger drag
+2 cycle of 10s on and 20s off
-- Middle 2-finger drag
+### Middle 2-finger drag
+2 cycle of 10s on and 20s off
-- Front 2-finger crimp
+### Front 2-finger crimp
+2 cycle of 10s on and 20s off
-- Middle 2-finger crimp
+### Middle 2-finger crimp
+2 cycle of 10s on and 20s off